-“It would appear (Newton's vehicle) rolled over.
+“It would appear the car rolled over.
 The accident is being investigated,” he said.

-There was no word on what caused the wreck in uptown Charlotte, a block from Bank of America Stadium, where the Panthers play, but witnesses told CNN affiliate WSOC they saw Newton’s vehicle flip four times.
+There was no word on what caused the wreck in uptown Charlotte, but witnesses told CNN affiliate WSOC they saw Newton’s vehicle flip four times.

-WSOC published an image of a dark-colored truck lying on its side in the roadway.
+WSOC published an image published an image of a dark-colored truck lying on its side in the roadway.

-WBTV reported that Newton was placed on a stretcher and loaded onto an ambulance after the crash, which occurred around 12:30 p.m.
+CNN affiliate WBTV reported that Newton was placed on a stretcher and loaded onto an ambulance after the crash, which occurred around 12:30 p.m.
+ET.
 A Charlotte police source told the station Newton was not injured and was taken to the hospital only as a precaution.

 Newton shot to fame in 2010, leading the Auburn Tigers to an undefeated national championship season.
-He went on to win the Heisman Trophy, given to the best player in college football, and was drafted No. 1 by the Panthers in 2011, making him the first player to accomplish all three feats in the same year.
+He’d go on to win the Heisman Trophy, given to the best player in college football, and was drafted No. 1 by the Carolina Panthers in 2011, making him the first player to accomplish all three feats in the same year.

-After signing a four-year, $22 million deal with the Panthers in 2011, the Atlanta native showed his prowess as both a passer and a rusher, racking up more than 4,000 yards throwing and more than 700 yards running, snaring Rookie of the Year honors.
+After signing a four-year, $22 million deal with the Panthers in 2011, Newton showed his prowess as both a passer and a rusher, racking up more than 4,000 yards throwing and more than 700 yards running, snaring Rookie of the Year honors.

-This year, with both Newton and his team beset by injuries, he has put up less impressive numbers, and the Panthers are 4-8-1 going into this weekend’s games.
+This year, beset by injuries, his numbers have dropped off, and the Panthers are 4-8 going into this weekend’s games.
 He arguably had his best game of the season Sunday against the division rival New Orleans Saints, throwing three touchdown passes and rushing for another.

 Despite their dismal record, the Panthers are still in the playoff hunt because of the weak competition in the NFC South.